-If, in the previous step, the Dean concludes that grounds for major discipline may exist, the Dean will so notify the faculty member and will refer the matter to a school committee within thirty days for investigation.

-- 6. If federal regulations require, as in the case of alleged misconduct in research, the Dean will, on or before the date the investigation begins, notify the Office of Scientific Integrity (OSI), within the Department of Health and Human Services, or other appropriate agency, of the circumstances and of plans to conduct an investigation.
-Similarly, the Dean will notify the OSI or other appropriate agency during any stage of the inquiry, and may take appropriate interim measures, if it appears that any of the following conditions exist: - a. there is an immediate health hazard involved; - b. there is an immediate need to protect federal funds or equipment or there is a need to protect the funding agency's resources, reputation, or other interests; - c. there is an immediate need to protect the interests of the person(s) making the allegations or of the individual(s) who is the subject of the allegations as well as his/her co-investigators and associates, if any; - d. it is probable that the alleged incident is going to be reported publicly; - e. the scientific community or the public should be informed; - f. there is a reasonable indication of possible criminal violation.
-In that instance, the University will inform, if applicable, the OSI or other research oversight agency, as well as the appropriate law enforcement agency, within 24 hours of obtaining that information.
+- 5. If, in the previous step, the Dean determines that minor discipline is warranted, the final disciplinary action will be taken by the Dean at that point with the matter being subject to the grievance process set forth in Part IV, Chapter 2, Section B. - If, in the previous step, the Dean concludes that grounds for major discipline may exist, the Dean will so notify the faculty member and will appoint and convene an ad hoc faculty committee, hereinafter referred to as "the Investigative Committee," generally within thirty days to carry out an investigation. - 6.
+If federal regulations require, as in the case of alleged misconduct in research, the Dean will, on or before the date the investigation begins, notify the Office of Research Integrity (ORI), within the Department of Health and Human Services, or other appropriate agency, of the circumstances and of plans to conduct an investigation.
+Similarly, the Dean will notify the ORI or other appropriate agency during any stage of the inquiry, and may take appropriate interim measures, if it appears that any of the following conditions exist: - a. there is an immediate health hazard involved; - b. there is an immediate need to protect federal funds or equipment or there is a need to protect the funding agency's resources, reputation, or other interests; - c. there is an immediate need to protect the interests of the person(s) making the allegations of the individual(s) who is the subject of the allegations (as well as his/her co-investigators and associates, if any) or of third persons, such as other faculty, students, staff and patients; - d. it is probable that the alleged incident is going to be reported publicly; - e. the scientific community or the public should be informed; - f. there is a reasonable indication of possible criminal violation.
+In that instance, the University will inform, if applicable, the ORI or other research oversight agency, as well as the appropriate law enforcement agency, within 24 hours of obtaining that information.

-If thought necessary by the Dean, he or she may elect to suspend research in the relevant program(s) pending the outcome of the investigation.
+If thought necessary by the Dean, they/she/he may elect to suspend research in the relevant program(s) pending the outcome of the investigation.

-7. The purpose of the formal committee investigation is to explore further the allegations in order to determine whether misconduct has actually occurred.
-In appointing the investigative committee, the Dean will include individuals with knowledge and background appropriate to carry out the investigation.
-The Dean will also take precautions against real or apparent conflicts of interest on the part of members of the investigative committee.
+7. The purpose of the Investigative Committee investigation is to explore further the allegations in order to determine whether misconduct has actually occurred.
+In appointing the Investigative Committee, the Dean will include individuals with knowledge and background appropriate to carry out the investigation.
+The Dean will also take precautions against real or apparent conflicts of interest on the part of members of the Investigative Committee.
 Such conflicts of interest may include: administrative dependency, close personal relationships, collaborative relationships, financial interest, or scientific bias.
 The committee members will be expected to state in writing that they have no conflicts of interest.

-This committee will be given the notice of the allegations as provided the accused, and will be charged to investigate the matter.
-In its investigation, the committee will be expected to talk with witnesses and review documentary evidence, secure necessary and appropriate expertise to carry out a thorough and authoritative evaluation of the relevant evidence, advise the accused of the evidence against him or her, and offer the accused a reasonable opportunity to respond and present evidence.
+The Investigative Committee will be given the notice of the allegations as provided to the Respondent and will be charged to investigate the matter.
+The Investigative Committee will be expected to talk with witnesses and review documentary evidence within sixty (60) days.
+The Investigative Committee will secure necessary and appropriate expertise to carry out a thorough and authoritative evaluation of the relevant evidence, advise the Respondent of the evidence against them/her/him, and offer the Respondent a reasonable opportunity to respond and present evidence.
 As in the initial inquiry stage, it is normally expected that persons having or reasonably believed to have direct knowledge or information about the activity that is the basis for the allegations will be consulted, and that those consulted will maintain the confidence of the consultations.